Poetry Chain: Inception and growth

 Poetry Chain started in 1997 as an informal platform for budding poets.
 Over the years it has acquired substance and stature under the able guidance of Gopi Kottoor and his circle of poet collaborators.
 The journal's life patrons include Sitakant Mahapatra, Dr HK Kaul (Poetry Society, India), and Padmasree award winner Jayanta Mahapatra.
 The journal has published internationally renowned poets like Jayanta Mahapatra along acclaimed as well as lesser known poets from all over India.
 The journal went on to discover many new talents, especially young voices on the poetry horizon.
 Poets who have read under the Poetry Chain banner include Ruth Padel, Tapan Kumar Pradhan and Meena Alexander.
 The Awards for poetry instituted by Poetry Chain and in collaboration with The Poetry Society (India) are the Father, Wake Us In Passing Poetry Prize, Agha Shahid Ali Poetry Prize, and The Best Chosen Poet of the year.
+In 2003, Samartha Vashishtha won one of these prizes for the segment The Jungle from his long poem Simla.

 In July 2009, the journal became an online-only publication.